drwl/annotaterb/README.md

 ### Configuration file location

-AnnotateRb also supports [the `.config` directory convention](https://dot-config.github.io/).
-Configuration files are searched for in the following locations (in order of precedence):
+AnnotateRb also supports other configuration file locations, and are searched for in the following locations (in order of precedence):
 - `.annotaterb.yml`
+- `config/annotaterb.yml`
 - `.config/.annotaterb.yml`
 - `.config/annotaterb/config.yml`